Refugee Paralympic Team at the 2020 Summer Paralympics

 The Refugee Paralympic Team, previously the Independent Paralympic Athletes Team, competed at the 2020 Summer Paralympics in Tokyo, Japan, from 24 August to 5 September 2021.
 The team consisted of six refugee and asylee Paralympic athletes who represent the estimated 82 million refugees in the world.
 The formation of the team and its six athletes was announced on 30 June 2021 in a joint statement by the IPC and UNHCR.
 The team had made its debut at the previous edition of the Paralympics that consisted of just two athletes.
 That team was considered coordinated and was referred to as "the first".
 The team was the first to enter the Japan National Stadium during the Parade of Nations at the opening ceremony.

 Representation

 The team do not represent any particular country; they represent the estimated 82 million people around the world who are refugees.
 The UNHCR estimates that 12 million of the 82 million refugees have disabilities.
 The team was welcomed by the UN High Commissioner for Refugees Filippo Grandi.

 Participation

 The team was announced on 30 June 2021 by the International Paralympic Committee.
-American swimmer Ileana Rodriguez was chosen to lead the Refugee Paralympic Team as the chef de mission.
+American swimmer Ileana Rodriguez - herself a refugee - was chosen to lead the Refugee Paralympic Team as the chef de mission.
 Rodriguez was supposed to have the honour of carrying the flag in the opening ceremony's parade of nations but it was actually carried by Karimi and Issa.
 Rodriguez noted that it was appropriate that refugees should be represented at the Paralympics as they had been founded by Ludwig Guttmann who was himself a refugee.